-Students entering the M.A. program at St Vladimir's are required to take a music proficiency examination during the orientation period.
+Residential Eastern Orthodox students entering the M.A. program are required to take a music proficiency examination during the orientation period.
 The purpose of the examination is to assess the student's ability to match pitch, read music, and sing, and to determine the student's vocal range for placement in seminary choirs.
 On the basis of the examinations, the Faculty Council may require an M.A. student to do remedial work.
+All other students are encouraged to be voice-tested, enroll in the seminary's liturgical skills courses, attend rehearsals, and sing in one of the chapel choirs, schedule permitting.